DataAccessioner/.github/profile/README.md

 Later versions (0.3.1 and 1.0.0-beta) were made possible by the [POWRR Project](http://digitalpowrr.niu.edu/). *As of these versions the Data Accessioner is no longer formally associated with the Duke University Archives or their parent organization.*

-The latest update of Data Accessioner (1.1), released on Feb.
+The latest significant update to Data Accessioner (1.1), released on Feb.
 1, 2017, was done by Scott Prater for the Archives of the Episcopal Church.

 ## Additional Tools
 For those of you who are uncomfortable reading (or transforming) the XML-based metadata files produced by the DA, take a look at the [Data Accessioner Metadata Transformer (XSLTProcessor)](https://github.com/DataAccessioner/XSLTProcessor).